 Avoiding PMI is ideal since it lowers your monthly payments and overall investments.
 Making a down payment of at least 20 percent of the principal is the easiest way to avoid it.

 If that’s not possible, you might be able to take out a small loan to cover your down payment, circumnavigating the need for PMI.
 Of course, you’ll be saddled with a higher interest rate, but it may be more affordable to take this route.

 Typically, PMI is only required until you’ve built 20 percent equity into your home.
 Your lender may not notify you of this option because they want you to continue your policy, so keep an eye on your principal and request to drop the PMI policy once you’ve reached 20 percent.
 When you reach 22 percent equity in your home, your lender is legally required to eliminate PMI.

 Refinancing your home may also enable you to cancel your PMI policy.
 Begin the refinancing process when you’ve built a decent amount of equity into your home and mortgage rates are low.
 Your home must have gained substantial value since you originally applied for a mortgage.
 If you can establish that you owe less than 80 percent of what your home is worth, the bank should refinance and remove PMI.

-Should You Choose a Loan That Requires PMI?
+Should You Choose a Loan That Requires Private Mortgage Insurance?